St Andrew's Seafront

 There are 6 wheelchairs and they are available to rent for free.
 You can find information on how to book here..

-Please find below a gallery of my wheel along the beach, as well as an alternative stroll up the path behind the dunes.
-The path runs adjacent to the world-famous Old Course and it eventually leads to a bird-watching platform, overlooking the estuary and Tentsmuir.
+The video below covers the stroll that runs adjacent to the world-famous Old Course: it eventually leads to a bird-watching platform, overlooking the estuary and Tentsmuir.